Kotlin/kotlinx.serialization/docs/value-classes.md

 ## Unsigned types support (JSON only)

-Kotlin standard library provides ready-to-use unsigned arithmetics, leveraging inline classes to represent unsigned types: `UByte`, `UShort`, `UInt` and `ULong`.
+Kotlin standard library provides ready-to-use unsigned arithmetics, leveraging value classes to represent unsigned types: `UByte`, `UShort`, `UInt` and `ULong`.
 [Json] format has built-in support for them: these types are serialized as theirs string representations in unsigned form.